 By Magistrate Tiffany Vivo, Marion Circuit Court

-If you would like to submit content for the Family Law Section page, please email Kara Sikorski at firstname.lastname@example.org.
+This post was written by Magistrate Tiffany Vivo of Marion Circuit Court.
+If you would like to submit content or write an article for the Family Law Section page, please email Rachel Beachy at firstname.lastname@example.org.